This is the B&SB Officials' page. Our contact for all things related to officiating is Sue Green - suegreen@hotmail.com

 The person in charge of meets is the Referee (and the only person who can actually disqualify swimmers).
 As the requirement to be an authority on the rules and regulations, alone in the Officials' qualifications there is a written examination as well as a thorough mentoring and preparation process.
 However, when you're qualified, it's a lot of fun.

-We'll bring the projector, and equipment we need.
-We'll point you to the paperwork, which downloadable from the British Swimming web site.
-You'll need ensure that the people on the course have applied for ASA membership (Category 3 membership) to ensure that they are covered by the Sport's governing body insurance when working on poolside.
+We'll bring the projector, and all the equipment we need.
+We'll need to plan ahead so that we can get the workbooks from the ASA - printing them off the Internet is not a valid record any more.
+You'll need ensure that the people on the course have applied for ASA membership (usually at a minimum, ASA Category 3 membership) to ensure that they are covered by the Sport's governing body insurance when working on poolside.